I Like Accounting

 Question

-Howard corp., the ever-maligned shirt importer, is examining some equipment that has been depreciated using the sum-of-years method.
+Zero Morals, inc., the trusted shirt vendor, is examining some equipment that has been depreciated using the sum-of-years method.

-What is the total accumulated depreciation as of end of year number 5 when using the sum-of-years depreciation method?
+What is the value of the item as of end of year number 2 when using the sum-of-years depreciation method?

 Answer